 A fresh seafood platter is an Aussie classic and it won’t be complete without a cracking seafood sauce.
-Here’s what you need to give yours the wow factor.Continue reading “Perfect Seafood Platter (with Sauce Recipe)”
+Here’s what you need to give yours the wow factor.Continue reading “Perfect Seafood Platter with Classic Seafood Sauce”

 Fish is a great ingredient to cook with.
 It’s a healthier alternative to meat and usually takes less time to prepare.
 The pressure cooker even speeds up the cooking process.
 Give this pressure-cooked salmon teriyaki recipe a go.
 It’s tasty, perfect for busy work nights, and wonderful for special dining occasions.

 If you love rice-based dishes, then it’s high time you try jambalaya, a dish originating from the cultural melting pot of Louisiana in the United States.
 Jambalaya is the quintessential cultural symbol of this colourful region, reflecting French, Spanish, African, and Caribbean influences to form a uniquely Creole cuisine.
 Continue reading “Chicken and Prawn Jambalaya Recipe”

 Moderate, 1, Serves 6

 The quintessential flavours of Spain are irresistibly teamed with succulent fresh seafood and tender rice.
 Continue reading “Seafood Paella”

 A fast, but satisfying mid-week meal – spicy, smooth and filling.
 Serve with Basmati rice.